Synchronization induced by directed higher-order interactions: Discussion

-{To summarize}, in this Letter we have introduced and described the tensor formalism to encode $M$-directed hypergraphs, allowing us to {fully} account for directionality in higher-order structures. {We have then used such directed higher-order structure as coupling substrate for dynamical systems and studied the ensuing synchronization.} We have {shown that the latter can be analyzed by extending the Master Stability Function approach to the present framework} for the particular case of $1$-directed hypergraphs.
+In this paper we have introduced and described the tensor formalism to encode $M$-directed hypergraphs, allowing us to {fully} account for directionality in higher-order structures. {We have then used such directed higher-order structure as coupling substrate for dynamical systems and studied the ensuing synchronization.} We have {shown that the latter can be analyzed by extending the Master Stability Function approach to the present framework} for the particular case of $1$-directed hypergraphs.
 We have numerically validated our theoretical results for a system of Rössler oscillators and observed that the stability of the synchronized state can be lost or gained as the asymmetry varies.
-Our results demonstrate that phenomena, previously observed in structures with pairwise interactions \cite{Asllani1, Asllani2, dipatti1,jtb, entropy, carletti}, also appear when directed higher-order interactions are considered.
-The new framework and concepts here introduced pave the way to further studies on the effects of directionality in systems where empirical evidence of directed higher-order interactions has been found but not yet systematically investigated, as the proper mathematical setting for their description was lacking. \\
+Our results demonstrate that phenomena, previously observed in structures with pairwise interactions \cite{Asllani1,Asllani2,dipatti1,jtb,entropy,carletti}, also appear when directed higher-order interactions are considered.

-LG and RM contributed equally to this work.
-RM is supported by an FRIA-FNRS PhD fellowship, Grant FC 33443, funded by the Walloon region.